it was very nice, ii is a wonderful place to stayMr Markert

-Beachcomber is a recently constructed luxury two bedroom apartment in a small block in the village of Porthcurno.
-The contemporarily furnished lounge commands stunning views of Porthcurno and Pednvounder beaches, out to the Atlantic Ocean and is ideally located for visiting the Minack Theatre, and for exploring this spectacular coastline.
+Beachcomber is a recently constructed, luxury two bedroom apartment in the village of Porthcurno.
+The contemporarily furnished sitting room commands stunning views of Porthcurno and Pedn Vounder beaches, out to the Atlantic Ocean and is ideally located for visiting the Minack Theatre, and for exploring this spectacular coastline.

-large open plan space, picture windows with sea views, leather sofa seating, dining table and chairs, TV/HD Channels, music system, DVD, kitchen with dishwasher, electric hob and oven, washer/dryer, fridge, freezer.
+sea and beach views, large open plan space, picture windows with sea views, leather sofa seating, dining table and chairs, TV/HD Channels, music system, DVD, kitchen with dishwasher, electric hob and oven, washing machine, fridge, freezer.

-double bed, en suite bath, shower cubicle, basin and WC.
+double bed, en suite bath, shower cubicle, basin, WC.

-twin beds (can be zipped together to form a six foot super King bed - please advise at the time of booking), en suite shower, basin and WC.
+twin beds (can be zipped together to form a super king bed - please advise at the time of booking), en suite shower, basin, WC.

 eco - friendly under floor heating, private parking spaces for two cars, mobile phone service can be limited in the area, low occupancy discounts, WiFi, short breaks available.